An Overview of Next-Generation Sequencing

 Main steps of 2G sequencing methods and next-generation sequencing library prep

-Regardless of the 2G NGS method chosen, there are several main steps that must be tailored to the target (RNA or DNA) and sequencing system selected.
+Regardless of the 2G NGS method chosen, there are several main steps that must be tailored and optimized to the target (RNA or DNA) and sequencing system selected.

 (1) Sample preparation (pre-processing)